Access and Running Jobs

 Interactive Jobs

-nodescheduler --request 14 1
+nodescheduler -r 14

-When your node is ready, you will receive an email from the system with the subject "Cluster interactive: time begun" which will tell you the name of the cluster machine available to you.
-Please login to this node from our ssh gateway instead of the cluster master node.
+When your node is ready, you will receive an email from the system with the subject "Cluster interactive: time begun" which will tell you the name of the node available to you.
+Please login to this node from our ssh gateway instead of the cluster master.
 If you do not receive an email within a few minutes it is likely that your request is waiting in the queue because there are no available nodes.
-You can use the qstat -1nu <USERNAME> command to check the status of your jobs.
+You can use the command squeue -l --me for Slurm

 If you finish your work before your time ends, please release the node.
 The original email you received has the terminate command in it.
 For example: